'The best young writer in Britain'

 Sarah Hall is an honorary fellow of Aberystwyth University, and a fellow of the Civitella Ranieri Foundation (2007).
 She has judged a number of prestigious literary awards and prizes.
 She tutors for the Faber Academy, The Guardian, the Arvon Foundation, and has taught creative writing in a variety of establishments in the UK and abroad.
 Sarah currently lives in Norwich, Norfolk.

-Sarah has a new novel coming out in April 2015, called The Wolf Border. more...
+Sarah has a new novel coming out in April 2015, The Wolf Border. more...

-The book will also be adapted for Radio 4, Book At Bedtime. www.bbc.co.uk/programmes
+The book will also be adapted for Radio 4, Book At Bedtime, week commencing 18th May www.bbc.co.uk/programmes

-Sarah will be appearing on Radio 3, Private Passions - date to follow. www.bbc.co.uk/programmes
+Sarah will be appearing on Radio 3, Private Passions - 29th March www.bbc.co.uk/programmes

 Sarah will be one of the judges for the BBC National Short Story Award 2015 www.booktrust.org.uk